RamonReilman/GenomicsTranscriptomics/readme.md

 ### Research purpose
 The research and data analysis is used to look into impact entinostat has on gene expression, and to look into the pathways it affects.

+### File structure
+All the folders in the root are Genomics based folders the folders/data in the Transcriptomics folder are for the transcriptomics based data